 Stash is a micro-investing platform that caters to self-directed investors seeking total control over their stock portfolios.
 Stash allows you to invest in fractional shares.

 That means you can purchase individual stocks, bonds, and exchange-traded funds in increments as low as $0.01 — and create a truly diversified portfolio on a shoestring.

 Stash has two plans, neither free.
 The lowest-priced plan, Stash Growth, costs $3 per month and offers:

 - A taxable investing account

-The Growth plan costs $3 per month and adds a tax-advantaged retirement account.
-The Stash+ plan costs $9 per month and adds a metal debit card with twice the Stock-Back earning potential, a monthly market insights report, and the option to add up to two custodial accounts to teach your kids about money.
-An automatic savings tool is available at all price points.
+The Stash+ plan costs $9 per month and adds a metal Stock-Back® Card1 and you’ll get 1% back in stock on all purchases up to $1,000 each month.
+After you’ve spent $1,000+, you’ll earn 0.125% back in stock on every swipe. , a monthly market insights report, and the option to add up to two custodial accounts to teach your kids about money.

 - Varo Bank Account.
 This checking account has an early payday option^ and no-fee overdraft up to $50 when you complete at least five Varo Visa® debit card purchases in each calendar month and receive at least $1,000 in total direct deposits into your account in the same calendar month

 - Varo Savings Account.
 This high-yield savings account has one of the best annual percentage yields (APYs) around.